 There have been plenty of rumours circulating about the Chinatrust Brothers’ 林威助 (Lin Wei-Chu) retirement since the beginning of this season, as the 38 years old veteran spent majority of the 2017 season in the farm team, despite hitting .411/.470/.667 over 30 games.

 Today via the press release, the aging outfielder have announced his retirement after 15 years of professional baseball.
 The upcoming farm league championship series will be Lin’s final series as a professional player.

-NPB – Hanshin Tigers (2003-2013)
+NPB – The Hanshin Tigers (2003-2013)

-CPBL – Chinatrust Brothers (2014-2017)
+CPBL – The Chinatrust Brothers (2014-2017)

-Lin returned to CPBL and was drafted in the 3rd round by Chinatrust Brothers in 2013.
+Lin returned to CPBL and was drafted in the third round by the Chinatrust Brothers in 2013.
 Despite the knee injury which caused him to missed half of the 2014 season, Lin was able to stay mostly healthy and play consistently in 2015 and 2016 season.
 In 3 seasons he posted a combined record of .291/.345/.402.

 According to Brothers GM, there’s talks of Lin becoming a coach for Brothers, but nothing is set in stone yet.